Pablerdo/ComfyUI-SubjectBackgroundMotion/readme.md

 1. Load an image and create masks for the areas you want to animate
 2. Use BatchImageToMask to convert segmentation images to proper masks if needed
 3. Define coordinate paths for each mask
-4. Connect them to MultiCutAndDragOnPath to create an animation sequence
+4. Connect them to MultiCutAndDragWithTruck to create an animation sequence
 5. Alternatively, use MapTrajectoriesToSegmentedMasks to automatically align trajectories with mask centroids

 ## Requirements